intuition-dev/INTUITION2/WebAdmin/README.md

     - edit `.md`, `.yaml`, `.csv` files.
 (Also `.pug`)
     - upload files
     - copy pages, to create new page
-    - set posts publish date (for blogs only — if you will set date in future, the post won't publish until that time)
+    - set posts publish date (for CMSs only — if you will set date in future, the post won't publish until that time)

     All this operations will be applied to your mounted site.